Try Semrush

 Here are a few other tips for making your meta descriptions click-worthy:

-• Be Concise: Keep your meta description under 160 characters to ensure it displays fully in search results.
+• Be concise: Keep your meta description under ~160 characters to ensure it displays fully in search results (keeping it under ~120 characters can help ensure it displays properly on mobile devices)

-• Unique Descriptions: Craft distinctive meta descriptions for each page to avoid duplication and enhance click-through rates.
+• Use unique descriptions: Craft distinct meta descriptions for each page to avoid duplication and improve your click-through rates

-• Clarity is Key: Communicate the content and purpose of your page to manage user expectations.
+• Be clear: Communicate the content and purpose of your page to manage user expectations

-• Front-Load Important Information: Place critical details near the beginning to ensure visibility and impact.
+• Front-load important information: Place critical details near the beginning to ensure they don’t get truncated

-• Avoid Clickbait: Ensure your meta description aligns with your content to build trust with users.
+• Avoid clickbait: Make sure your meta description aligns with your content to build trust with users

 Chapter 3: Craft Captivating and Valuable SEO Content